 - The preliminary course list will be available on December 2, 2019.
-Starting February 4, 2020, students will be able to place summer courses in their cart in SIS.
+Starting February 3, 2020, students will be able to view courses online in SIS.

 - I am considering taking summer courses.
 Do I need to have the hold on my student record removed before I register for the Summer Session?